Qqqq-shao/DGASN/README.md

 # Datasets

-input/ contains the 5 datasets used in our paper.
+5 datasets are used in our paper.

 Each ".mat" file stores a network dataset, where